static-web-server/static-web-server/docs/content/features/docker.md

 - `linux/ppc64le` (Debian only)
 - `linux/s390x` (Debian only)

-!!! tip "SWS statically-linked binary"
+!!! tip "`Scratch` and `Alpine` images use statically-linked binaries"
-    All the Docker images (except __Debian-based__ ones) use the SWS statically-linked binary, meaning that the binary is portable, performant and dependency-free thanks to [musl libc](https://www.musl-libc.org/).
+    `Scratch` and `Alpine` based Docker images use a statically-linked binary that is portable, performant and dependency-free thanks to [musl libc](https://www.musl-libc.org/), keeping containers as lean as possible.

-!!! tip "Debian images use dynamically-linked binaries"
+!!! tip "`Debian` images use dynamically-linked binaries"
-    All the __Debian-based__ Docker images use the SWS dynamically-linked binary as it is highly optimized, performant and resource efficient thanks to [musl libc](https://www.musl-libc.org/).
+    `Debian` based Docker images use SWS dynamically-linked binaries, making containers highly optimized, performant and resource-efficient.

 ## Rootless